 The tip of the injector is subject to a very harsh environment as it is in direct contact with the combustion process, both in pre-chamber and in direct injection engines.
-The solid matter products of combustion are deposited on the tip and can alter significantly the operation of the injector.
+The solid matter products of combustion are deposited on the tip and can result either in partial or complete hole blockage, with partial blockage the more common effect.
+Either effect will alter significantly the operation of the injector by reducing fuel flow and affecting power and emissions..
 For pre-chamber engines, the combustion products partially block the progressive delivery of the fuel at part load, and the combustion can become violent and disorganised.
 Likewise in direct injection engines, a partial or complete blockage of one of the fine spray holes will perturb the atomisation of the fuel jet, and the engine no longer functions as designed.
 Where pre-chamber engines are concerned, some coking is inevitable due to the type of injector used, and the choice of injector takes this into account.
 However, the coking level depends on the quality of the fuel, and excessive coking cannot be tolerated.
 The injectors of direct injection engines are initially more resistant to coking, but poor fuel quality can eventually block a spray hole.